Kat632/PP4-LettuceEat/README.md

      - Cloudinary was used as free cloud storage for images uploaded to the site through the recipe forms.
 - [Summernote](https://summernote.org "Link to Summernote page")
      - Summernote was used to allow users to add styling when adding a recipe to the site.
 This is particularly useful for using bullet points for ingredients or numbering the steps for the recipe.
--[Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/ "Link to the Crispy Forms documentation.
+- [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/ "Link to the Crispy Forms documentation.
     - Crispy Forms was used to style the add and edit recipe forms, allowing more than one field to occupy a line on the form.
 - [Google Fonts](https://fonts.google.com/ "Link to Google Fonts")
     - Google fonts were used to import the fonts "Roboto" and "Open Sans" into the style.css file.
 These fonts were used throughout the project.